apache/druid/docs/content/querying/sql.md

 [Query context](query-context.html) for details on the possible options.

 Note that to specify an unique identifier for SQL query, use `sqlQueryId` instead of `queryId`.
-Setting `queryId` for a SQL request has no effect, all native queries underlying SQL will use auto-generated queryId, which will be returned to users in `X-Druid-Native-Query-Ids` header if HTTP is used.
+Setting `queryId` for a SQL request has no effect, all native queries underlying SQL will use auto-generated queryId.

 Connection context can be specified as JDBC connection properties or as a "context" object in the JSON API.